liamroddy/LED-Matrix-Clock/README.md

 ![Full frame measurements](https://github.com/user-attachments/assets/1a2238c4-b12b-450b-a9a1-b11a8034c7db)
 Note that the bottom piece has a 30mm diamter hole drilled in it for passing cables inside the frame!

+I used pine wood and sloppily applied a dark stain after to give it a rough, aged look.

 ### LED Board and Pi

 Physically the Pi is in a slim case for shielding, which is then attached to the rear of the LED board in the most professional way possible - superglue to attach and hotglue to hold securely in place.
 To make the clock a little slimmer (I used 46mm depth wooden frame with the led board recessed roughly 3mm, so internal frame depth was fairly limited) I removed the LED board's HUB75 output (not needed for this project) with a pair of pliers and atatched the Pi case directly to the exposed board area.
 The LED board is held into the frame with screwed in corner brackets.